Why is learning the guitar fretboard chart so damn hard?

 And then you get this:

 Instant blindspot.
-In the same breath that they admit that they've been trying this for decades AND IT HASN'T WORKED people say things like:
+In the same breath that they admit that they've been trying this for decades AND IT HASN'T WORKED people say:

 "However, in theory this shouldn't be that difficult.
 If we talk only about the “white” notes and concentrate on the frets between 1 and 12, there are only 5 places where, for example..."